o-t-w/blog/src/content/blog/dark-mode.md

 1. Support the user's system setting as the default for when the user lands on our website for the first time
 2. Allow the user to override their system setting with a toggle in our application.

 The color scheme of a web page can be set either via a HTML meta tag in the `<head>` of the document or via the CSS `color-scheme` property on the `html` element.
 It can take time for CSS to load on slow connections, so using the meta tag is the recommended approach.
 When a user lands on your website for the first time, respect their system preference by setting `<meta name="color-scheme" content="light dark">`.
-To override the OS setting via a control in your web app or site, use JavaScript to update the `content` attribute value to `light` to override the user's system preferences and force light mode, `dark` to force dark mode, or `light dark` to revert back to the OS setting.
+To override the OS setting via a control in your web app or site, use JavaScript to update the `content` attribute value to `light` to force light mode, `dark` to force dark mode, or `light dark` to revert back to the OS setting.

 ```js
 const metaTag = document.querySelector('[name="color-scheme"]');